matortheeternal/matortheeternal.github.io/README.md

 > :memo: **Note:** This exporter uses the "Title" and "Set code" entered in the "Set info" tab of your MSE set.
 If those aren't set, the exporter will exhibit strange behavior.

 In the resources folder of your cloned repo, you'll find the "magic-egg-allinone" exporter.
 Copy that into the "data" folder of MSE, then open the program.
 Open a set you'd like to export, then click File => Export => HTML ... and select Egg's All-in-One.
-This will export all of your site files and a .txt file you can use to draft your set on Draftmancer.
+This will export all of your site files.

 The options you can select are as follows:
 - **Export images**: Defaults to "Yes".
 Only change this if for some reason you don't need images with your export.